KnossosNET/Knossos.NET/README.md

 <br /><br />
 ## **CmdLine Priority Explained:**<br />
-On KnossosNET there are multiples sources of cmdline arguments that are eventually joined into a single one to launch the game, repeating arguments are not allowed.<br />
+On KnossosNET there are multiples sources of Command Line arguments that are eventually joined into a single one to launch the game, repeating arguments are not allowed.<br />

 - By default, the priority works in this order:<br />
   - _SystemCMD(Global Settings) > Global CMD > User/Mod CMD_

-- Users also have the option to not apply the global cmdline on a per-mod basis by checking the box in a mod's settings.
+- Users also have the option to not apply the global Command Line on a per-mod basis by checking the box in a mod's settings.
 If checked, the priority is then only: <br />
   - _User/Mod CMD_